tvheadend/tvheadend-documentation/docs/webui/config_tvadapters.md

 ####LinuxDVB Satellite Config Rows

 **DiseqC repeats**
-: Number of repeats for the DiseqC commands (default is zero - no DiseqC repeats).
+: Number of repeats for the DiseqC commands (default is zero - no DiseqC repeats). *Note: this represents the number of repeats, not the number of requests - so 0 means 'send once: don't repeat', 1 means 'send twice: send once, then send one repeat', etc.*

 **Full DiseqC**
-: Always sent the whole DiseqC sequence including LNB setup (voltage, tone).
-If this is not checked, only changed settings is set.
-It may cause issues with some drivers.
-If the tuning is not reliable, try to activate this option.
+: Always send the whole DiseqC sequence including LNB setup (voltage, tone).
+If this is not checked, only changed settings are sent, which may cause issues with some drivers.
+If the tuning is not reliable, try activating this option.

 **Turn off LNB when idle**
 : Turn off LNB when it is not used.
 It may save some power.

 **Switch Then Rotor**
-: If the DiseqC switch is before rotor (tuner - switch - rotor), enable this.
+: If the DiseqC switch is located before the rotor (i.e. tuner - switch - rotor), enable this.

 **Init Rotor Time (seconds)**
-: Upon new start, tvheadend does not know the last rotor position.
-  This value defined the initial rotor movement.
-TVHeadend waits the specified seconds when the first movement is requested.
+: Upon start, Tvheadend doesn't know the last rotor position.
+This value defines the initial rotor movement.
+TVHeadend waits the specified time when the first movement is requested.

 **Min Rotor Time (seconds)**
 : The minimum delay after the rotor movement command is send.